shalininegi/quindar-platform/readme.md

 * automatedTest-log-YYYY-MM-DD.log - a list of tests with successful results.
 * automatedTest-err-YYYY-MM-DD.log - a list of tests that failed.

-# For More Information
+# Additional Information
 * For license (terms of use), please refer to the file license.md.
 * For Quindar widgets, please refer to https://github.com/audacyDevOps/quindar-angular for details.
-* If you want to contribute, or to extend the framework, you may want to refer to the "How to Contribute" document (contributing.md).
+* To contribute, or to extend the framework, you may want to refer to the "How to Contribute" document (contributing.md).
 * For developers who want to modify or extend the framework, they may start with development guidelines (e.g. coding style, testing checklist) document in the contributing.md, and also additional checklists under the /docs folder.
 * The document features.md outlines the technical features and a list of widgets.
 * The document frameworkDesign.md provides a high level summary of the software architecture.